-Jeng and Wells (2000) examined venture capital investments between 1986 and 1995 in 21 countries and underscored that stock market development in terms of number of IPOs correlates strongly with active venture capital activities.
-They also found that labor market rigidities tend to affect early-stage venture capital investments but not later-stage investments, and that IPO activity mainly affects later-stage investments but not early-stage investments.
+Jeng and Wells (2000) examine venture capital investments between 1986 and 1995 in 21 countries and underscore that stock market development in terms of number of IPOs correlate strongly with active venture capital activities.
+They also find that labor market rigidities tend to affect early stage venture capital investments, but not later stage investments, and that IPO activity mainly affects later stage investments but not early stage investments.

-Da Rin et al. (2006) studied 14 European countries between 1988 and 2001 and found that the opening of stock markets for small firms, reductions in corporate capital gains tax rates, and reductions in labor market regulations correlate strongly with the share of high-tech and/or early-stage venture capital investments.
-Public R&D spending seems to matter less, and they found no evidence of a shortage of supply of funds to venture capital firms.
+Da Rin et al. (2006) study 14 European countries between 1988 and 2001 and find that the opening of stock markets for small firms, reductions in corporate capital gains tax rates, and reductions in labor market regulations correlate strongly with the share of high tech and/or early stage venture capital investments.
+Public R&D spending seems to matter less and they find no evidence of a shortage of supply of funds to venture capital firms.

-Lerner et al. (2009), who studied a sample of private equity and venture capital investments worldwide between 1990 and 2008, found strong indications that equity market development and protection of minority shareholder rights matter for venture capital firms.
-They did not, however, find any relation between venture capital investments and labor market rigidities, barriers to entrepreneurship, or the tax rate for the highest bracket of corporate income.
+Lerner, Sorensen and Strömberg (2009), studying a sample of private equity and venture capital investments world-wide between 1990 and 2008, find strong indications that equity market development and protection of minority shareholder rights matter for venture capital firms.
+They do not, however, find any relation between venture capital investments and labor market rigidities, barriers to entrepreneurship, or the tax rate for the highest bracket of corporate income.